lgeurts/lgeurts.github.io/_posts/2020-08-21-docs-as-code.md

 - Image management and preview,
 - Category Management,
 - Search Implementation,
-- Developers are usually not writers.
-They need education.
+- When devs need to write technical docs, things can go frantic.

 **Is it worth it?**

 Docs differ significantly when compared to source code.
-In theory, it might look facinating to go down the “docs-as-code” approach, but in practice it can get quite complex, especially when you are just a single freelancer like me who only uses it for creating documentation in a few GitHub repos, or writing posts.
-Companies that wnat to make use of the concept shoul look at tools like [docToolChain](https://doctoolchain.github.io/docToolchain/) which is an implementation of the docs-as-code approach for software architecture.
+In theory, it might look facinating to go down the “docs-as-code” approach, but in practice it can get quite complex, especially when you are just creating software documentation in a few GitHub repos, or writing technical posts.

+Companies that wnat to make use of the concept should look at tools like [docToolChain](https://doctoolchain.github.io/docToolchain/) which is an implementation of the docs-as-code approach for software architecture.

 **Further reading**